This Moment Is Mine

 This Moment Is Mine is the third album by American singer Chanté Moore.
-It was released on May 25, 1999, through Silas Records and MCA Records.
-It was Moore's first album release in four and a half years after her previous album, A Love Supreme.
-The album featured production from Rodney Jerkins, Simon Law, Moore, Robin Thicke, Jermaine Dupri, Jimmy Jam and Terry Lewis, among others.
+It was released on May 25, 1999, through Silas Records and MCA Records, marking her first album release in four and a half years following A Love Supreme.
+Developed after a period of personal and professional transition, the album saw Moore take a more active role in its creation as executive producer and co-writer of ten tracks.
+It features production from Jimmy Jam & Terry Lewis, Rodney Jerkins, Simon Law, Robin Thicke, Guy Roche, and Jermaine Dupri, among others, and expanded on Moore's contemporary R&B sound.